 See in Glossary.

-Like the Snapshot Panel, there is always one view selected and currently shown in the AudioGroup View.
+Like the Snapshot panel, there is always one view selected and shown in the AudioGroup View.
 By default, all AudioGroups are visible in the default view.
-What is contained within a view is controlled by the Eye Icons in the Hierarchy Panel (see above).
+The eye icons in the Hierarchy panel control what is contained in a view.

-Each AudioGroup within the hierarchy panel has a small eye icon to the left of the group.
-This icon serves 2 purposes;
+Each AudioGroup in the Hierarchy panel has a small eye icon to the left of the group.
+This icon serves two purposes: